Whistles Women: Lottie Murphy

 What are your tips for beginners who want to get into pilates?

 Try and find a small class in a specialised yoga or pilates centre, not at a gym ideally.
-And start with the basics, even if you think you’re quite fit and body-aware, it’s a very different discipline.
+And start with the basics, even if you think you’re quite fit and aware of your body, it’s a very different discipline.
 Like anything new, you need to take the time to properly learn it.

 Do you have a mantra?

-Lottie teaches group classes and one-to-ones at Mortimer House in Fitzrovia, Body Control Pilates in Holborn and the soon-to-be-opened BLOK studio in Shoreditch.
-She also hosts retreats throughout the year - you can find out more details on her website and social channels or sign up to Lottie’s newsletter here for more information.
+Lottie teaches group classes and one-on-one private appointments at Mortimer House in Fitzrovia, Body Control Pilates in Holborn and BLOK studio in Shoreditch.
+She also hosts retreats throughout the year – you can find out more details on her website and social channels or sign up to Lottie’s newsletter for more information.